 It could have been runoff but all signs pointed to spring water as I continued to go a little deeper.
-It turned out that the whole hillside was either one massive spring with a multitude of outlets or tons of springs all over the hillside.
+It turned out that the whole hillside was either one massive spring with a multitude of outlets or tons of springs all over.
 Some sources were larger than others but you could almost dig anywhere up there and find water coming up out of clay tubes and cracks between rocks.

 Just a month or two earlier, while looking at geological maps for prospecting purposes, we discovered that not only were we situated in the middle of a series of faults but that, by the look of things, we might be sitting right on top of one!
-That would explain the springs and, possibly, geothermal activity.
+That would explain the springs – and possibly geothermal activity.

-Our spring (or Stevens County’s spring), is the heart of our property.
+Our spring is the heart of our property.
 It represents life and hope for us and it’s the place I go when I need to think or just cry.
-It’s my place: and the yellow jacket’s.
-I had to share the space with them all summer long.
+It’s my place – and the yellow jacket’s.
+I had to share the hole with them all summer long.